heartwilltell/dummylog/README.md

 # Dummylog

-Dummylog - prints silly messages to stdout or file in text of json format.
+Dummylog - prints silly messages to stdout or file in text of JSON format.
 Main purpose is to help you test readers in your own programs.

 ## ⚠️ This is not a logging library!
 ## ⌨️ Command line interface